chroosh/cs6841/notes/week2.md

 Now as humans we have free will, and can break out and not follow rules.
 The complexity of the human race is borne from our ability to interact with each other by choice.

 (Something to think about) Who in the ant colony came up with the ideas?
+There must be someone right?
+Or is this an example of a human applying human social paradigms to a species that isn't human?

 # Physical Security
 That's actually a good point - although we deal with everything in a virtual world,